 For the Behavioral Risk Factors Surveillance System (BRFSS), respondents are asked to rate their own health using one of the following options: "Excellent", "Very Good", "Good", "Fair" or "Poor".

-Over 10% of the Al/AN population in this service area rated their own health as fair or poor.
+Among the Al/AN population in this service area, 19% rated their own health as fair or poor - higher than the general population at 13.3%.

 Figure 10.
 Self-Reported Health Status, 2004-2008

 Tobacco Use